How Long Does Shipping from China to the US Really Take?

 Sea Freight Time China to USA

-Sea freight has been identified as a cost-effective and popular option for transporting bulk goods from China to the United States.
-Transit times for this mode of transport vary according to the destination.
-For example, shipping to the West Coast, such as Los Angeles or Long Beach, typically takes 18-25 days, while shipping to the East Coast, such as New York, Savannah, or Houston, takes 20-30 days due to the greater distance.
-The specific transit time depends on the departure and arrival ports.
+Sea freight is a cost-effective and popular method for transporting bulk goods from China to the United States.
+It’s a reliable shipping method that many businesses choose for its value and convenience.
+Transit times can vary depending on the destination of your goods.
+For example, if you’re shipping to the West Coast—such as Los Angeles or Long Beach—it typically takes about 18–25 days.
+Shipments going to the East Coast, including cities such as New York, Savannah, or Houston, may take a bit longer (approximately 20–30 days) due to the greater distance.
+The exact transit time will depend on your specific departure and arrival ports.

 POL (Port of China)POL (Port of USA)Transport time (days)